 Navigate to C:\Windows\Cursor\NewCursors\, select the appropriate file for the appropriate mouse gesture, and click Open.
 Click Apply.

 You have to do so with every file for every mouse gesture.

 You may also want to check out some of these cool cursors:

-Check out Ultimate Windows Customizer, which allows you to customize your Windows installation, including changing the Start Button, Logon Screen, Thumbnails, Taskbar, Explorer look, Windows Media Player and more! etc.
+Also, check out Ultimate Windows Customizer, which allows you to customize your Windows installation, including changing the Start Button, Logon Screen, Thumbnails, Taskbar, Explorer look, Windows Media Player, and more!

-If you know of any more good cursors for Windows 7, do share in the comments.
+If you know of any more good cursors for Windows, do share in the comments.